From Bargain Hunting to Expensive Shopping

 This is a ploy of the local tuk tuk drivers when they take you sight seeing.
 We ended up spending more than what we wanted to, but still got a bargain compared to buying jewellery with precious gems back in Australia.

 Remember before saying no to your friendly tuk tuk driver, whenever you visit one of these places they will give the tuk tuk driver a petrol voucher and petrol is expensive in Kerala.
 You can always buy something little.
 I bought a nice little painted copper bowl from the last shop that would have cost around $12AUS.
-But be prepared to say a firm 'No' if they try to show you the expensive jewellery if you do not really want to fork out a lot of cash ;o)
+But be prepared to say a firm 'No' if they try to show you the expensive jewellery if you do not really want to fork out a lot of cash like we did ;o)

 - Women's Travel